From Xojo Documentation

-Used to execute Unix or DOS shell commands under Windows, OS X, or Linux.
+Used to execute Unix or DOS shell commands under Windows, macOS, or Linux.

 Use the Shell class to execute DOS or Unix commands and get the results.
 The Execute method executes a one-line command in Synchronous mode.
 This causes two properties of the Shell object to change: ErrorCode, which is a system-supplied error code or 0 for no error; and Result, which is a string containing the output of the command.
 The TimeOut property specifies how long (in milliseconds) a process can run before it is automatically terminated.
 A value of -1 means the process can run indefinitely.
 This property currently applies only to Windows.

-The process running in the Shell is killed when the object gets out of scope even if running in asynchronous mode (Mode = 1 or 2).
+The process running in the Shell is killed when the object gets out of scope even if running in asynchronous or interactive modes.

 Shell Differences on Windows

-It appears that some Windows shell commands such as ftp or telnet will not work as expected.
+It appears that some Windows shell commands such as ftp or telnet will not work as expected due to these tools not using the standard IO streams that can be read by the Shell class.

 s = New Shell